Ski in Ski Out Lodging Accommodations in Breckenridge, Colorado

 Conveniently located between Peaks 8 & 9

 Ski-in/ski-out Breckenridge lodging allows you to spend more time exactly where you want: on the mountain.
 Grand Timber offers the perfect combination of mountain and town, creating a home away from home that your whole family will love.
-By staying slopeside, you’re able to stay where you play.
-With the convenience of ski-in/ski-out accommodations, you can give in to your personal preferences whether that be shredding fresh morning powder or chasing the sun on your last run before the day’s end.
-Sleep in, retire early, come and go as you please because when you book this Breckenridge resort, you’re staying slopeside.
-There’s no room for worry or stress here, enjoying yourself should be your full time gig.
+By staying near the slopes, you can stay where you play.
+With the convenience of ski-in/ski-out accommodations, you can give in to your personal preferences, whether shredding fresh morning powder or chasing the sun on your last run before the day’s end.
+Sleep in, retire early, and come and go as you please because when you book this Breckenridge resort, you’re booking convenience.
+There’s no room for worry or stress here; enjoying yourself should be your full-time gig.

 To get to Buildings 1 through 4 (easiest trail):

 Once you ski past the bottom of “C” Chair on Lower Sawmill, look for the Snowflake Trail on your left.
 When on the Snowflake Trail, ski until you see the sign on the tree for Grand Timber Lodge.
 It will be on your right.
 Follow the sign and you end up on the north side of Building 2.
 The Snowflake Trail is pretty flat, so you may have to pole or skate part of the way if you don’t have enough speed.